-I know very well what it means when we are overwhelmed by our fears, or when we avoid any situation where we feel stressed out or lonely.
-For many years I fought nonstop against those limiting beliefs that constrained me for a long time.
-After a long time, I discovered the answer is not in fighting against the beliefs, but in fighting against what started them, their origins…
+I know very well what it means to be overwhelmed by fears, and what it feels like to avoid situations that would make us feel stressed-out or uncomfortable.
+For many years, I fought non-stop against these limiting beliefs that constrained me for a long time.
+Later, I discovered that the answer is not in fighting against those beliefs, but in fighting against what started them; their origins…

-We all have dreams that we wish would come true, hidden talents that we wish we could one day share, that we could make the difference in other people’s lives in a special way, and that we live in a better world.
-We all had this moment when we had a vision of the quality of our life that we would like, and that we deserve.
+We all have dreams we wish would come true.
+Hidden talents we wish we could one day share with the world.
+Hopes that we could make a difference in other people’s lives in a special way, and that we live in a better world.
+We all have had this moment when we’d carried a vision of the quality of the life that we would’ve liked to lead, and that we’d believed we deserved.

-Unfortunately, those dreams sometimes become so forgotten in the routines and frustrations of daily life, to the extent that we are not making even the smallest of efforts to make them happen.
+Unfortunately, those dreams sometimes become so forgotten in the routine and frustrations of daily-life, to the extent that we do not even make the smallest of efforts to make them happen.

-My objective is that you feel that I’m close by (even though we are talking about the virtual world) and that you understand that I’ve been through it as well (Oh yeah!)
+My objective is that you feel that I’m close by (even though we are talking about the virtual world) and that you understand that I’ve been through what you are going through.

-Because The good old times are gone!
-Nowadays we live in a very fast world.
-We have technologies so sophisticated, thanks to search engines, with a simple click you have dozens and even hundreds of websites, blogs, videos, and e-books, at your disposal, for anything you looking for.
+Because the good old times are done!
+Nowadays, we live in a very fast world.
+We have technologies so sophisticated.
+Thanks to search engines, by typing in one query, you have dozens and even hundreds of websites, blogs, videos, and e-books, at your disposal, for just about anything you are looking for.

-You could go to a forum, or even ask a question in Quora about anything…even if it the size of the Paris Hilton’s shoes!
+Now, you could ask a question in Quora about anything…even if it’s Paris Hilton’s shoe size!

-But here’s the stressing part: there’s so much information that we don’t know what to choose, and self-help/self-improvement is no exception.
-In fact, as of late there have been hundreds of books published about the subject.
-Don’t get me wrong, I’m not a big fan of competition.
-I believe in abundance and support the notion that there’s a place in the world for everybody.
-That said, I have to help you in making the right choice, and it’s not that easy, my friend.
+But here’s the stressful part: there’s so much information that we don’t know what to choose, and self-help/self-improvement is no exception.
+In fact, as of late, there have been hundreds of books published on the subject.
+Don’t get me wrong, I’m not a big fan of competing.
+I believe in abundance, and I support the notion that there’s a place in the world for everybody.
+That said, I have to help you in making the right choice, and it’s not that obvious my friend.

 The difference in what I do is very simple.
-I avoid making it things complicated, and I wouldn’t want you to drown in insignificant details or in obvious tips like “don’t be dependent on other people”, or “avoid negative people.”
-My goal is that you understand exactly why you might be co-dependent so much on other people; then we start taking action.
+I avoid making things complicated.
+I wouldn’t want you to drown in minor details or in obvious tips like, “don’t be dependent on others” or “avoid negative people.”
+My goal is for you to understand exactly why you might be so co-dependent on other people.
+Then, we can start taking action.

-Getting knowledge is important, but that’s not the real issue.
-The challenge lies in applying knowledge in a very specific way.
-Think about companies and businesses for example.
+Gaining knowledge is important, but lacking it is not the real issue.
+The challenge lies in applying knowledge- in a very specific way.
+Think about companies and startups for example.
 Do they pay their employees for what they know, or FOR WHAT THEY KNOW HOW TO DO effectively?

-What makes the job even harder is that nowadays we have so little time in our hurried modern lives, that we scarcely make time to stop, breath, and simply exist.
+What’s so difficult about applying knowledge is that nowadays, we have so little time in our hurried modern-lives, that we seldom make time to stop, to breathe, and to simply exist.

-I want you to be able to live in a simple, spontaneous and natural way so you don’t have to even ask yourself whether you were confident during the job interview today, for example.
-This is about a way of being, not a way of acting.
+I want you to be able to feel that your confidence is natural and spontaneous so that you don’t have to second guess yourself.
+For example, you wouldn’t ask yourself whether you were confident during the job interview today or not.
+This method of self-improvement is about a way of being, not a way of acting.

-Finally, and without falling into the trap of over-generalization, I have a feeling that you and me, dear reader, share the same feeling that tips and advice related to self-help have always been in terms of “I’m a winner, my life is perfect, you’re a loser, your life sucks.”
-It’s the old model of the guru and many times it does more harm than good (even if it has good intention).
+Finally, and without falling into the trap of over-generalization, I have a feeling that you and me, dear reader, share the same impression- tips and advice related to self-help are frequently framed in terms of opposite perspectives.
+That is, “I’m a winner, my life is perfect, you’re a loser, your life sucks.”
+This is the old guru-model.
+Many times, this does more harm than good even if it stems from good intentions.

-My goal is to always come from a place of humility, whether it is in my seminars or my blog.
-I’m a human being, so I’m not perfect, and I will never be.
-I’m still improving myself, and, yes, I thought I was a loser, maybe like you, maybe a bit less or worse.
-Here’s how I changed myself.
-I will do my best to help you to change yourself.
+My aim is to come from a place of humility, whether it be in my seminars, my coaching or my blog.
+I’m a human being, so I’m not perfect and I will never be.
+I’m still improving myself, and yes, I thought I was a loser.
+Maybe like you.
+Maybe a bit less.
+Maybe even worse.
+In this blog, you will find practical information about how I changed myself.
+I will do my best to help you change yourself.
 If you don’t want to that’s okay…let’s go for a drink!